adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/update_folder_policy ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-update_folder_policy))
 Update the sharing policies for a shared folder.
 User must have AccessLevel.owner access to the shared folder to update its policies.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({